Skip to Main Content

 10 great reasons to use Artstor in your teaching

 The Artstor Digital Library is used by educators in 1,900 institutions around the world–and with good reason.
 Here are just ten ways you can enhance your teaching with Artstor: 1.
 Take advantage of a wealth of images and primary sources to enhance most subjects.
-2. Use with confidence: all images are rights cleared for education […]
+2. Use with confidence: all images are rights cleared for […]

 Continue reading